vasudev89/Term2-SM/Power Play - Nintendo in 8 Bit Video Game.md

 		- Flood of Low Quality Software
 		- Sales plummeted to < $100 mill
 		- Atari's Hardware Divisions sold by Warner - Later reformed as the Atari Corp
+		- Home Video Game business had collapsed but Arcade business was resilient and continued to survive

+#### Nintendo in Japan
+-

+#### Famicom
+- 1983
+	-

 # Amita Ma'am: Discussion on 20/11/2020